jp-embedded/tesla-cron/README.md

 # tesla-cron

-Sorry for the lagging documentation - to be updated some day.
+Sorry for the minimalistic documentation - to be improved some day.

 ## What?
 ![](doc/graph_example.svg)